svs2801/SmartAgriculture/README.md

 3. Soil Moisture Detection using Arduino Uno and FC-28 Sensor
 4. Displaying soil properties on an Android Application

-The source codes can be found in the master branch
+The source codes for the android application can be found in the master branch

 -Shambhavi Sabhahit